Blog

 • It's measured by sampling a prompt set across engines and rolling up the results.

-• There's no single industry-standard formula; methodology varies by tool.
+• There's no single industry-standard formula; most tools use mention-count share or presence share.

 • It matters more than rankings because AI answers often replace the results page entirely.